 Approval of the Hospital CEO or authorized designee.

-The President of the Medical Staff or authorized designee, after consultation with the Chief, may recommend to the Hospital CEO or authorized designee that he/she terminate any or all of such practitioner’s temporary privileges.
+The President of the Medical Staff or authorized designee, after consultation with the Chief (if available), may recommend to the Hospital CEO or authorized designee that he/she terminate any or all of such practitioner’s temporary privileges.
 The practitioner so removed shall have no rights to a hearing process or review as provided hereunder unless the decision is required to be reported to the NPDB.
 If the practitioner is applying for privileges through the regular application process, such process shall continue to be reviewed under regular application procedures.

 Telemedicine Privileges